hnxals/computer-graphics/README.md

 # computer-graphics
-the assignment of computer graphics
+the assignments of computer graphics

 The Lab1 folder actually includes 5 labs.
 The lab taught me how the computer graphics API works.